 Celebrating Meagan Griffith’s Impact on Advancing Web Accessibility Through Groundbreaking Research

 We are thrilled to share some fantastic news about one of our esteemed web accessibility specialists, Meagan Griffith.
-Meagan’s pioneering research paper, “Quantifying the Cost of Web Accessibility Barriers for Blind Users,” has been recognized in a significant way—it is included in the Final Regulatory Impact Analysis for the latest updates to the Americans with Disabilities Act (ADA) Title II.
+Meagan’s pioneering research paper, “Quantifying the Cost of Web Accessibility Barriers for Blind Users,” is included in the Final Regulatory Impact Analysis for the latest updates to the Americans with Disabilities Act (ADA) Title II.
 This is a monumental achievement, not only for Meagan but for the entire field of web accessibility.

 Check out her research paper!